Know Your Rights:

 If you are low income, Washington State’s Apple Health program will pay for the abortion, regardless of your age or immigration status.

-For more information about abortion and your rights, see our publication Abortion Rights in Washington State, listed in Resources below.
+For more information about abortion and your rights, see our publication Abortion Rights in Washington State.

 Does the Offender Have a Right to Be Involved with My Pregnancy Choices?